Center for Public Integrity: 2007–2023

+2024–2025

+In February 2024, CEO Paul Cheung resigned.
+The board also acted to eliminate the position of editor-in-chief, a post that had been held by Matt DeRienzo.

+CPI had a revenue goal of $6 million for 2023, and fell about $2.5 million short of that.
+According to the New York Times, this shortfall created a situation of financial peril that threatened "to extinguish a newsroom of about 30 journalists that has watchdogged powerful institutions for decades."
+Due to the organization's financial difficulties, CPI considered merging with a competitor or shutting down.

+In March 2024, CPI laid off 11 newsroom employees.
+That same month, Richard Tofel, the former president of ProPublica, wrote a Substack piece entitled "What Went Wrong at the Center for Public Integrity?" in which he discussed "what seems likely to be the end, one way or another, of CPI."
+Tofel identified considerable turnover at the top of the organization, cultural shortcomings of its board of directors, and strategic missteps as the three major factors which led to the organization's demise.
+In May 2024, a mass layoff saw almost all CPI workers lose their jobs.

+CPI's last major piece was co-published in June 2024 and the organization had no staff by November 2024.
+In March 2025, CPI announced it had officially ceased operations and was in talks to give its archive to the Project on Government Oversight.

 Organizational structure

 Funding

-A list of CPI's donors may be found on the organization's official website.
-CPI's annual reports are also available on the organization's website.
-CPI ceased accepting contributions from corporations and labor unions in 1996.
 In its first year, CPI's budget was reported to be $200,000.
-In 2010, CPI had $9,264,997 in revenue and $7,708,349 in expenses.
+In 2010, CPI had $9.2 million in revenue and $7.7 million in expenses.
+By 2022, annual revenues had declined to $5 million.

-CPI reports receiving foundation support from a number of foundations, including the Sunlight Foundation, the Ethics and Excellence in Journalism Foundation, the Ford Foundation, the John D. and Catherine T. MacArthur Foundation, the John S. and James L. Knight Foundation, the Omidyar Network, the Open Society Foundations, and the Pew Charitable Trusts.
-The Barbra Streisand Foundation reports that it has funded CPI.
+CPI reported receiving foundation support from a number of foundations, including the Sunlight Foundation, the Ethics and Excellence in Journalism Foundation, the Ford Foundation, the John D. and Catherine T. MacArthur Foundation, the John S. and James L. Knight Foundation, the Omidyar Network, the Open Society Foundations, and the Pew Charitable Trusts.
+The Barbra Streisand Foundation reported that it had funded CPI.

 In July 2014, the Laura and John Arnold Foundation donated $2.8 million to CPI to launch a new project focused on state campaign finance.
 According to the International Business Times, "as CPI was negotiating the Arnold grant, Arnold's name was absent from a CPI report on pension politics".
 Arnold has spent at least $10 million on a campaign to roll back pension benefits for public workers.